jimhigson/oboe.js-dissertation/main/main.md

 An address 'duck-definition' for the above JSON would say that any object which has number, street, and town properties is an address.
-Applied to JSON, duck typing takes an individualistic approach by deriving type from the node in itself rather than the situaiton in which it is found.
+Applied to JSON, duck typing takes an individualistic approach by deriving type from the node in itself rather than the situation in which it is found.
 Because I find this selection technique simple and powerful I decided to add it to my JSONPath variant.
 As discussed in section
 \ref{jsonpathxpath}, JSONPath's syntax is designed to resemble the